 In this series, we’ve been trying to accomplish three things.
-First, we wanted to introduce newly recovering addicts and alcoholics to the Twelve Traditions.
+First, we wanted to introduce newly recovering addicts and alcoholics to the Twelve Traditions, the foundational principles of 12 step recovery programs.
 As for any readers with a bit of time under their belts, we wanted to provide them with a chance to reflect on these traditions and what they mean.
 This carried into our second goal, which was to provide readers with multiple interpretations of the text.
 Finally, we wanted readers to walk away with some ideas regarding how they might apply these principles to their own personal recovery.
 With the Eleventh Tradition, the last goal might be a bit harder to fulfill.

 To be fair, the last goal is actually easy to meet in a broad sense.
 We might apply the Eleventh Tradition to our lives in much the same fashion we apply Tradition Ten.
 In fact, the two are quite similar in a few ways.
 They both pertain to anonymity, not only that of individuals but of the groups as well.
 Applying anonymity to our own lives should be a cinch.
 So the problem with the last goal isn’t whether or not it’s achievable wherein Tradition Eleven is concerned.
 The problem instead lies in the question of whether or not most addicts and alcoholics would ever be given the opportunity to break the Eleventh Tradition in the first place.

 We never know where life may take us next.
 For this reason, it is important that we understand the Eleventh Tradition, even if we feel we may never encounter it in real life.
 Because if the opportunity to break this tradition does happen to arise, we must be prepared to do the right thing.
 Otherwise, we risk doing great (and potentially irreparable) harm to the recovery community.